philsturgeon/phil.tech/_posts/2015-08-17-women-speaker-ratio-conversation-loop.markdown

 > Women comprise 34% of web developers; 23% of programmers; 37% of database administrators; 20% of software developers; and 15% of information security analysts.
 (Department of Labor Current Population Survey, 2012)

 So if we're going with the representative argument, at conferences about web development, I'd expect 34% of the speakers to be women.
 At programming conferences I'd expect 23% of the speakers to be women.
-At database adminstrator conferences I'd expect... you get the idea.
+At database administrator conferences I'd expect... you get the idea.

 Simply put, the ratio argument does not hold up to the real world.
 We have a discrepancy.